kevinoaguilar/TieBreaker/README.md

 ## How TieBreaker Works

 1.  **Create a Session:** A user selects a decision type: Food, Movie/Show, or Activity.
-2.  **Join the Session:** Other participants join using a session link or code.
+2.  **Join the Session:** Other participants join using a session through link or code.
 3.  **Submit Preferences:** Each participant inputs their preferences (genres, cuisines, activity types, etc.).
 4.  **Decision Processing:** The system filters and evaluates all inputs using decision logic designed to be fair and unbiased.
-5.  **Final Result:** TieBreaker presents a single outcome—the final decision.
+5.  **Final Result:** TieBreaker presents a single outcome, a final decision.

 ---